hosuzuki/log/0_daily/5_may.md

 - Vim, Shell, and K&R exercises for 1.5 hours
 - 42 Tokyo's project for 1 hour
 - 10 contributions on GitHub

+:trophy: Result
+- Vim, Shell, and K&R exercises for 1.5 hours:100:
+- 42 Tokyo's project for 1 hour:100:
+- 9 contributions on GitHub